Bisonai/vrf-consumer/README.md

 The script will print out a public address corresponding to your mnemonic.
 Then, you can use this address to receive free KLAY using [Baobab's faucet](https://baobab.wallet.klaytn.foundation/faucet).

+### Private key

+If you already have a wallet, you can reuse its private key, and connect to JSON-RPC endpoint with it.
+In case you use Metamask, read [how to export an account's private key.](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key).
+After you extract private key, store it in `PRIV_KEY` variable inside of `.env` file.

 ## Installation